Stratosphere-Studios/777-300ER/README.md

 **Q: Why do I get an error when loading the aircraft?
 What do I do with it?**

 A: This error is a known FMOD bug.
-As our sound developer hasn't responded in a while, we don't have anyone to fix this bug.
 Just click "Understood" and the popup will close.
+We don't have a sound dev to fix this anymore, so if you have FMOD experience and want to help out, let us know!

 **Q: Why are my liveries broken?**